navinlabcode/wellDA-seq/MRE/README.md

 In this minimal, reproducible example of wellDA-seq, we will address the following questions/tasks:
 1) how to preprocess the wellDA-seq data to create analysis-ready data objects?
 2) how to identify subclones and cell types (or states)?
-3) how to investigate the interplay of CNA and ATAC data (e.g., the GtoE and EbyG scores and the plasticity/heritability score)?
+3) how to investigate the interplay of CNA events and open/closed chromatin regions (e.g., the GtoE and EbyG scores, and the plasticity/heritability score)?

 This tutorial forms the foundation of all analysis that we performed on all samples in the manuscript.